s0s100/s0s100/README.md

 👋 Hi, I'm Mike.
-🎓 I’m studying at Swansea University as a software engineer (this is my final year, yay!)
+🎓 Swansea university graduated (2022)
 👌 My preferred language is C++.
 👁 I’m looking to collaborate on projects that will help me to improve my skills.